-In South Carolina, syndromic surveillance is used to monitor chief complaint data to help identify events
+In South Carolina, Syndromic Surveillance Reporting is used to monitor chief complaint data to help identify events

-The following documents provide guidance for health care organizations seeking to send syndromic surveillance messages to DHEC.
+The following documents provide guidance for health care organizations seeking to send Syndromic Surveillance messages to DHEC.

 For additional information or questions regarding the Syndromic Surveillance reporting measure at DHEC, please send an email to firstname.lastname@example.org.

 This page last updated June 30, 2017